Practice areas: Personal Injury, Products Liability, Civil Litigation; view more

 - Ellis v JJ's of Atlanta, LLC: Our client was walking across Peachtree Street, in the crosswalk and with the 'walk' signal, when he was struck by a speeding bicyclist.
 The collision knocked him to the ground.
 We found a nearby surveillance camera which showed that the bicyclist worked for Jimmy John's.
 Extensive research, including many witness interviews and surveillance, revealed that this Jimmy John's location had long allowed its bicyclists to drive recklessly in their efforts to collect more tips.
 We took the case to trial in the State Court of Fulton County and obtained a verdict of $167,000, significantly higher than the highest pretrial offer., 2018

-- Jackson v.
+- Sexual abuse trial, Jackson v.
 Clemons et. al: When she went to his church as a teen in need of guidance, our client trusted Pastor Lewis Clemons.
 He betrayed that trust, sexually abusing her for years and years.
 We brought the case in the Superior Court of Muscogee County against Pastor Clemons, Wynnton Road LLC (his church), and the Church of God in Christ (the denomination).
 The case against Wynnton Road LLC has resolved, and the case continues against the other two defendants., 2018

 - Taylor v Howse: Our client had been injured in an automobile collision, sustaining injuries to his back, neck, and head.
 When his own insurer, Nationwide, refused to pay him the damages to which he was entitled, we took the case to trial in the State Court of Fayette County.
 We obtained a verdict for Mr. Taylor of $960,000.
 That figure was substantially higher than the highest pretrial offer, and we believe that it is the highest verdict ever in Fayette county., 2018